woernerm/dynoselect/README.md

     French (as spoken in France), and French (as spoken in Switzerland).

 ## Installation
-The component has been tested without activating [Tailwind](https://tailwindcss.com/) explicitly.
+The components have been tested without activating [Tailwind](https://tailwindcss.com/) explicitly.
 However, if the component looks strange, you may want to activate it as described in the [official documentation](https://reflex.dev/docs/styling/overview/#tailwind).

-The component can be installed using the following command:
+The components can be installed using the following command:
 ```bash
 pip install reflex-dynoselect
 ```